dendronhq/handbook/handbook/area.team.sop.daily-asyncs.md

 updated: 1646323574761
 created: 1640911424474
 documentId: 1Nug8iNj716m3GsTTMy5M-bVi5wjCL1uCzEdgB-__hIU
+published: false
 revisionId: >-
   ALm37BXxPTIhkFjanUF-dvB830X29nYvWQWvGYoeQUMj5Cgd7EwSRg1bGzzkvO9DsuErSzRbCwMRcL0Fll2qQg
 ---

 ## Summary

-Daily Asyncs are our source of truth for all discussions and announcements that the entire team is involved in
+Daily Asyncs are where all asyncs are posted. are our source of truth for all discussions and announcements that the entire team is involved in

-## Details
+## Context

-Its easy to lose messages in discord - this gives us one source of truth for all team wide announcements
+Its easy to lose messages in discord, especially announcements.
+Daily asyncs

+this gives us one source of truth for all team wide announcements

 ## Steps